 A debt consolidation loan means borrowers can take out a loan from a financial institution and use the funds to pay back various creditors, like credit card and utility companies, over a specified repayment period.
 Once your other obligations are paid, you will have to manage one debt.
 It’s crucial that the loan you get to pay off creditors has a lower overall interest rate than your other debts.
 A lower interest rate allows you to get out of debt sooner.

 Banks and credit unions offer personal loans to consolidate debt; however, they primarily tend to give secured loans.
 It can be very difficult to borrow from a traditional lender without collateral (like a house).
 Banks also generally want long credit histories and solid credit ratings.

 Overall, for a debt consolidation loan, alternative financial institutions are your best bet, especially if you’re looking for a loan but have a history of bad credit.
 For example, Loans Canada is an online loan platform with access to the largest lender network in the country.
 Depending on your credit history and income, you can borrow as much as $50,000 with APRs from 2.99% to 46.96%.

-If you’re in a consumer proposal, you might want to consider Fast-Track, a loan from financial technology company MyMarble.ca that pays off your bankruptcy so you can start increasing your credit and get mainstream and affordable financing.
-Rates are between 18.99% and 24.99%.
+If you’re in a consumer proposal, you might want to consider MyMarble.ca to qualify for a Fast-Track loan that pays off your bankruptcy so you can start increasing your credit and get mainstream and affordable financing.

 If you are having a hard time securing a loan elsewhere, LendingMate is worth considering.
 While the interest rates are very high (either 34.9% or 43% depending on what province you live in), it is one of the few lenders that provide loans up to $10,000 to those with bad credit ratings.
 Borrowers must, however, provide a guarantor who will be responsible for your loan if you default.
 For more info, take a look at The Best Bad Credit Personal Loans in Canada to weigh your options.